haydenbr/meetup-recording/obs-configuration.md

 ## Scene Collection

 Next we import the scene collection so you already have the necessary input sources set up.
 Similar to importing a Profile, in the toolbar, click on Scene Collection > Import.
-In the dialog, select `RVAJavaScript.Scenes.json`, which is located in the `obs` directory at the root of this repo.
+In the dialog, select `MeetypScenes.json`, which is located in the `obs` directory at the root of this repo.

-After importing, make sure you have the RVAJavaScript scene collection selected.
+After importing, make sure you have the MeetupScenes scene collection selected.

 <div style="width: 300px;">
 	<img src="./images/select-scene.png" />
 </div>

 This will only give you a starting point though.
 You will probably still have to go back through and make sure all of your input sources are configured with the appropriate device or source.
-Let's go through each one ...
+Some of these pre-configured sources will not play nicely when plugging in the device or won't let you adjust the settings.
+If you find this to be the case, you might have to delete the source and re-add it.
+Let's go through each source ...

 <div style="width: 600px;">
 	<img src="./images/scene-sources.png" />